 Skill 5.
 Execution (Production thinking).

-For foresight consultants, execution may revolves around production of specific foresight products or service (research, modeling, workshops, training, publications, etc.) for the client, or it may involve diagnosing and fixing execution problems with the client’s team.
-We’ve listed a number of good books on producing foresight work in Chapters 5 and 12 as well as in context throughout this guide.
+For foresight consultants, execution may revolve around production of specific foresight products or service (research, modeling, workshops, training, publications, etc.) for the client, or it may involve diagnosing and fixing execution problems with the client’s team.
+We’ve listed a number of good books on producing foresight work at the end of Chapter 6 (Methods and Frameworks) and in Appendix 3 (Resources) as well as in context throughout this Guide.

 Endurance and focus are also key attributes of great executors.
 For endurance, we recommended Schwartz’s Be Excellent at Anything (2011).
 Cycling rapidly between execution and rest-recovery phases (high-intensity interval training) may be the very best way to build endurance for execution, both in physical exercise and mental work.
 For focus, we also recommend Goleman’s Focus (2013).